Career Spotlights:

 ---|---|---|---|---|

-of Azure Technical Architects are satisfied with their job, down from 85% in our last survey
+of Azure Technical Architects are satisfied with their job, up from 40% in our last survey**

-of Azure Technical Architects are satisfied with their salary, down from 57% in our previous study
+of Azure Technical Architects are satisfied with their salary, up from 40% in our previous study

 48 hours

-Permanent Azure Technical Architects work an average of 48 hours per week
+Freelance Azure Cloud Engineers work an average of 48 hours per week

 What factors impact your earning potential as an Azure Technical Architect?